 Here’s the scene where the two wind up seated together on a plane soon to be grounded due to severe weather.
 Martin (as Page) obviously wishes to be left alone, but the talkative, crude Candy (as Griffith) is blissfully unaware of his seatmate’s signals.

-Through each disaster the two suffer while making their way from New York to Chicago, Page (Martin’s character) stuffs his resentment behind a courteous mask and then jabs with cruel accusations when he’s had his fill of Griffith.
+Through each disaster the two suffer as they make their way from New York to Chicago, Page stuffs his resentment behind a courteous mask and then jabs with cruel accusations when he’s had his fill of Griffith.
 He teaches me to watch my own resentment, knowing how often I’ve regretted the way I’ve snapped at others because I tried for too long to be “nice” on my own strength, without relying on the love of God.
 Page finally explodes with a vicious tirade in the famous scene where he calls Griffith a Chatty Cathy doll pulling his own string over and over and over.
-He sarcastically advises Griffith to discriminate among stories before opening his mouth.
-Here are the seven seconds that sum it all up:
+In a vicious, unbridled rant, he advises Griffith to discriminate among stories before opening his mouth.
+These seven seconds sum it all up:

 Planes, Trains and Automobiles, which holds up well even after 30 years, invites us to love our neighbors no matter how annoying we find them, to forgive their weaknesses and even to forgive ourselves, because none of us is perfect, and we’re in this struggle together.